 - A/A: lower COMT activity, met/met, decreased overall rate of cancer with alpha-tocopherol supplementation

-This seems to be pretty straight forward.
-Vitamin E as alpha-tocopherol increases cancer risk (a little) if you carry the val/val genotype.
+This seems to be pretty straightforward… Vitamin E as alpha-tocopherol may increase your relative risk of cancer risk (a little) if you carry the Val/Val (G/G) genotype.
 The study doesn’t answer the question of whether vitamin E from foods or from mixed tocopherol supplements would have the same effect.

 Is this a big enough problem to worry about?
 The increase in the relative risk of cancer was 18%, so it isn’t a huge increase.
 This is similar to the overall increase in the risk of colon cancer from eating less than 2 oz of processed meat per day, also estimated at 18%. (read about it here with a good explanation of the statistics)